 Installation Type

-When installing a radiant heated floor system in a new building, it’s easier to lay the pipes or cables beneath the ground in what’s called a “wet installation.”
+When installing a radiant heated floor system in a new building, it’s easier to lay the pipes or cables beneath the ground in what’s called a “wet installation”.
+This is the cheapest option.

-On the contrary, installing a radiant heating system in an old building will be more complex and expensive.
+Installing a radiant heating system in an old building will be more complex and therefore, expensive.
 The installers will need to break the existing floor and reinstall a new one after embedding the cable.
 This retrofitting process is pricier.

 An alternative approach is a dry installation, which uses radiant panels on the wall or floor.
 During dry installation, installers may create subfloors where the pipes or wires lie between air spaces.
 This setup will demand higher temperatures to emit heat.